 Go to http://myhealth.alberta.ca

-Enter rt1573 in the search box to learn more about "Sedation for a Medical Procedure: After Your Visit".
+Enter Tp23364spec in the search box to learn more about "Concussions and Head Injuries in Children".

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.